Additional Student Information

 Students participating in intramural sports and other university activities do so at their own risk.
 The university is not liable for accidents incurred during these activities and does not provide insurance covering student medical care or treatment.
 A student may elect to purchase medical insurance through an outside provider.

 Notification to Parents

 Parking is available for students living on-campus and off-campus, as well as for staff and faculty.
-Parking permits should be purchased from the ACU Police Department or at THE DEPOT in the Campus Center.
+Parking permits should be purchased from the ACU Police Department.
 For current policies and procedures for parking and motor vehicle registration, please consult the Regulations for Parking and Operation of Motor Vehicles on the ACU Police Department website.

 Registering a Special Event